JonHMChan/flask-app-1/README.md

 3. Once you are using the virtual environment, make sure you install all the dependencies for this application by running `pip install -r requirements.txt` (if you're using Python 3, you might need to use `pip3` instead of `pip`.
 You only need to do this once and don't need to again when you want to run your application.
 4. Once you have `Flask` properly installed, make sure you set your environment variables so Flask knows what file to start with.
 In this repository, the app starts with the file `app.py`.
 If you rename `app.py` or want to use a different file as the entrypoint, you'll have to run `export FLASK_APP={FILENAME}` and replace `{FILENAME}` with the correct filename to make sure the app runs.
 5. Once you have everything setup, you should be able to run `flask run` and your server should start listening.
 Go to a browser at `localhost:5000` and you should see your app running.

+## Requirements
+You'll be focusing on the front end of the application.
+Future exercises will be built on top of the knowledge you gain from this exercise.

+1. **Home Page** (`localhost:5000`) - Your home page should have the following:
+ - A heading at the top of the page with the text "Pokedex".
+ - Below the heading, a grid showing all of the original Pokemon with the name and image of each Pokemon.
+ - The page should be styled so each row in the grid should have four Pokemon.
+ - If you hover over any Pokemon in the grid, the background color will change (any color).
+ - If you click on any Pokemon in the grid, it will take you to a page with the URL `/:id` where `:id` is replaced by the Pokemon's ID.
+So if you click on Bulbasaur, you would go to `localhost:5000/1`.
+ - You should get the Pokemon information using JavaScript/jQuery/AJAX and fetch the data from the internal server at `localhost:5000/api/pokemon`
+ - For which files to change, make sure to read the "Files and folders" section of this README.

+2. **Detail Page** (`localhost:5000/:id`, where `:id` is the ID of the Pokemon) - For each Pokemon, there's a detail page that includes the following:
+ - A link to go back to the home page.
+ - A heading with the Pokemon's name.
+ - An image of the Pokemon.
+ - A section for the Pokemon's types.
+It should include:
+   - A heading with the text "Types"
+   - An unordered list underneath the heading with all the types of the Pokemon.
+ - A section for the Pokemon's description.
+It should include:
+   - A heading with the text "Description"
+   - The Pokemon's description as a paragraph
+ - A section for the Pokemon's evolutions.
+It should include:
+   - A heading with the text "Evolutions"
+   - A table that lists all the information about the Pokemon's evolutions.
+This should include the evolution's name, level at which the Pokemon evolves, and the method used to evolve.
+   - The name of each Pokemon's evolutions should link to their detail page.
+For example, Bulbasaur evolves into Ivysaur, and clicking on "Ivysaur" in the evolutions table should take me to Ivysaur's detail page at `localhost:5000/2`.
+ - You should get the Pokemon information using JavaScript/jQuery/AJAX and fetch the data from the internal server at `localhost:5000/api/pokemon/:id`, where `:id` is the ID of the Pokemon.
+ - For which files to change, make sure to read the "Files and folders" section of this README.